 Bell’s Palsy is a condition in which the facial nerve becomes inflamed leading to a loss of control of the muscles on one side of the face.
 People often experience a crooked mouth, a tingling sensation, and difficulty making facial expressions.

 Most of the time, the inflammation is temporary, and it happens after a viral infection, such as herpes, mononucleosis or, mumps.
-The condition generally takes from a few weeks to around six months to disappear, but it can also become a permanent condition, if the facial nerve canal is damaged.
+The condition generally takes a few weeks up to around six months to disappear, but it can also become a permanent condition, if the facial nerve canal is damaged.

 The main symptoms include:

 - Paralysis on one side of the face;

 - Difficulty making facial expressions, eating or drinking;

 - Slight pain or tingling sensation on the affected side;